kushhingol/react-experiments/Experiment1_Vanilla_React/README.md

 # Let's learn together **React**

-**(Please Readme)** : The document might be looking very long and with alot of info to read but trust me when you start reading it you will enjoy it because you will be able to relate each and every word which you always feel while developing, i.e curious, confused and with a lot questions.
+**(Please Readme)** : The document might be looking very long and with a lot of info to read but trust me when you start reading it you will enjoy it because you will be able to relate each and every word which you always feel while developing, i.e curious, confused and with a lot questions.
 Also I have tried to frame it in a very funny way because I believe that whatever we do we should do it with having a lot fun.

 ## Lesson 1 (Vanilla React 🤔 🤨 🧐 😳 😭 🥲)